rewired89/sanchezleal1989/README.md

-- 👋 Hi, I’m @sanchezleal1989
+- 👋 Hi, I’m @rewired
+- I have some electronic basics, HTML, CSS and JavaScript.
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning, AI and Robotics.
-- 🌱 I’m currently learning Python
+- 🌱 I'm currently at an intermediate level of Python.
 - 📫 How to reach me sanchezleal1989@gmail.com

 <!---